phptek/silverstripe-verifiable/README.md

 ## What is this?

+SilverStripe content authors are able to verify whether or not their content has been tampered with.

-A configurable data and content verification module for SilverStripe applications.
-It provides independent data-integrity verification features to content authors and developers.
+It is a configurable data and content verification module for SilverStripe applications.
+It provides independent and data-integrity verification to content authors and developers.
 Data can be verified independently of SilverStripe and its database, and at any time.
+The module can also be extended by means of a powerful API.

 ## Background

 For decades users of software have taken it for granted that their data is safe from tampering.
-That developers, vendors and database administrators will not make unauthorised modifications to data or coce, regardless of any mal-intent.
+That developers, vendors and database administrators will not make unauthorised modifications to data or code, regardless of any mal-intent.
 Simply put: Users have put their faith into these entities for no reason other than they probably sounded like they knew what they were doing.

 No centralised I.T. can claim immutability.
 This module therefore offers verifiability; data who's integrity is mathematically provable at any point in time.
 If data changes when it shouldn't have, then those that need to know, can.